air4children/hri2022/README.md

 ### BibTeX to cite
 ```
-@misc{badilloperez2022piloting,
+@misc{badilloperez2022_DEI_HRI2022,
       title={Piloting Diversity and Inclusion Workshops in Artificial Intelligence and Robotics for Children},
-      author={A. Badillo-Perez and D. Badillo-Perez and D. Coyotzi-Molina and D. Cruz and R. Montenegro and L. Vazquez and Miguel Xochicale},
+      author={Badillo-Perez, Antonio
+	and Badillo-Perez Donato
+	and Coyotzi-Molina Diego
+	and Cruz Diego
+	and Montenegro Rocio
+	and Vazquez Leticia
+	and Xochicale Miguel},
       year={2022},
       eprint={2203.03204},
       archivePrefix={arXiv},